 I enjoy playing a “bet” for the dealers since Pai Gow dealers’ tips are less than other table games.
 So two bets were made for each dealer.
 Afterward, not even a thank you or acknowledgment of my effort.

 The Pit Boss

-Slow play is great for reasons mentioned previously, but the pit still needs to check your action.
+Slow play is excellent for reasons mentioned previously, but the pit still needs to check your action.
 For an hour, the pit boss barely checked our bets for an accurate rating.
 When asked as I left, I was rate lower than expected, without asking dealers for input.
 Not the best-run business, not great hospitality.

 Gambling Side Bets

 The Fortune is the typical side bet for Pai Gow poker.
 But many other casinos offer other ways to increase the house edge but add a little excitement to the game.
-Foxwoods offers a wheel bet for dealers with a low hand of King high.
+Foxwoods offers a wheel bet for dealers with a soft hand of King high.
 Many casinos include a progressive for only $5.
 Twin River?
 Just the Fortune bet.

 NETimeGambling included an informal poll in two New England Facebook communities for Pai Gow Poker players.
-We asked where in New England they played.
+First, we asked where in New England they played.
 Six New England casinos have Pai Gow Poker.
 47% admitted to playing at Mohegan Sun, 47% admitted to playing at Foxwoods, and 6% admitted to playing at MGM Springfield.
 None at Encore, which was surprising.
 None at Twin River & Tiverton – not surprising considering my experience.